Place To See:

 – Koshi Tappu Wildlife Reserve (175 sq. km)

 – Annapurna Conservation Area (7,629 sq. km)

 3. Pilgrimage Sites

 A land steeped in legends and mythology, Nepal is home to many Hindu and Buddhist pilgrimage sites.
-The Himalayas is considered the abode of the gods.
 As the Hindu scripture Skanda Purana cites, “In a hundred ages of the gods, I could not tell thee of the glories of the Himalaya.
-As the dew is dried up by the morning sun, so are the sins of mankind by the sights of the Himalaya.”
+The dew is dried up by the morning sun, so are the sins of mankind by the sights of the Himalaya.”

 The country abounds in many temples, monasteries and shrines visited by the devout followers of their respective faiths, which include the places of worship of other religions such as Islam, Christianity, Bon, Kirat, Jain and Sikh.
 Some of these sites are located in the Kathmandu Valley, the capital city, while others are situated in different parts of the country.
 The Hindu pilgrimage sites can be divided into four sections or Char Dhams i.e. the Pashupat Kshetra, Mukti Kshetra, Ruru Kshetra and Baraha Kshetra, spread in different parts of the country, east to west and north to south.
 Similarly, there are Vaishnav, Shaiva and Shakti shrines, as per the devotees’ division of faith among Vishnu, Shiva and Kali or Bhagabati.